jdsdev/Embedder/README.md

 ### HTML Output Control

-You can also also control your output with the following parameters:
+You can also control your output with the following parameters:

 - `id: 'myId'` - Gives the iFrame an `id=` attribute with the specified value.
 - `class: 'video player'` - Gives the iFrame a `class=` attribute with the specified value.